Linux package signatures

 Package repository metadata signing keys

-The apt and yum repositories on the GitLab packagecloud instance uses a GPG key to sign their metadata.
-This key is automatically installed by the repo setup script specified in the installation instructions.
+The APT and YUM repositories on the packagecloud instance use a GPG key to sign their metadata.
+This key is automatically installed by the repository setup script specified in the installation instructions.

 ---|---|